QAndot/args/README.md

 args
 ====

-Command-line argument handling for people with better things to do.
+C++ command-line argument handling for people with better things to do.